MrPickles/dotfiles/README.md

 Just put any additional configurations in `~/.zshrc.local`, `~/.tmux.conf.local` `~/.gitconfig.local` or `~/.vimrc.local`.
 Sample local configs are included in this repo.
-Custom git configurations can also be placed in `.gitconfig`.
+Custom git configurations can also be placed in `~/.gitconfig`.

 ## Teardown